 - They are shipped to their new destination sans cargo due to empty shipping repositioning.

-- Or, they get piled up at depots and ports.
+- Or, they get piled up at ports and depots.

 Ideally, all the containers should be carrying freight.
 But you’ll be surprised to know that out of 170 million containers that get shipped every year, at least 60 million are, in fact, empty.
 This is called empty container repositioning — one of the biggest crises in the shipping business.